OpenDSA/OpenDSA/RST/source/Development/Composite.rst

 This problem could be avoided by using a flyweight (see Module :numref:`<DesignPatterns>`) to implement empty nodes.

-Typically, the version of Figure <ODSAref "VarNodeI" /> would be preferred in this example if <code>traverse</code> is a member function of the tree class, and if the node subclasses are hidden from users of that tree class.
+Typically, the non-composite version would be preferred in this example if ``traverse`` is a member function of the tree class, and if the node subclasses are hidden from users of that tree class.
-On the other hand, if the nodes are objects that have meaning to users of the tree separate from their existence as nodes in the tree, then the version of Figure <ODSAref "VarNodeC" /> might be preferred because hiding the internal behavior of the nodes becomes more important.
+On the other hand, if the nodes are objects that have meaning to users of the tree separate from their existence as nodes in the tree, then the composite version might be preferred because hiding the internal behavior of the nodes becomes more important.

 Another advantage of the composite design is that implementing each node type's functionality might be easier.